mayerrobert/jmurmel/murmel-langref.md

 ### (let optsymbol? ((symbol bindingform)...) bodyforms...) -> object

-Works like you would expect from "let" with the addition of Scheme's "named let".
+Works similar to CL's "let" with the addition of Scheme's "named let".
 The let-bound variables "symbol" as well as "optsymbol" - if given - are bound inside bodyforms.